Relm4/blog/content/posts/announcing_relm4_v0.5/index.md

 ## Tooling additions

-Recently, we published [Relm4 snippets](https://open-vsx.org/extension/Relm4/relm4-snippets) as an IDE extension that provides helpful snippets for implementing Relm4's traits.
+Recently, we published [Relm4 snippets](https://github.com/Relm4/vscode-relm4-snippets) as an IDE extension that provides helpful snippets for implementing Relm4's traits.
-This should help you saving some time for while implementing common traits so you can fully focus on coding.
+This should help you saving some time while implementing common traits so you can fully focus on coding.
+The extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Relm4.relm4-snippets) and [OpenVSIX](https://marketplace.visualstudio.com/items?itemName=Relm4.relm4-snippets).

 ![Relm4 snippets](./snippets.gif)